 Strike Nursing & What to Expect

 You’ve seen it in the news, another hospital has nurses on strike.
 When a labor dispute happens at a hospital, the process is much different than a labor dispute elsewhere.
-Hospitals must find a way to continue running while they’re negotiating as the ramifications.
+Hospitals must find a way to continue running while they’re negotiating.
 It’s important to note that nurses who go on strike are doing what they feel is best for the profession.
 Oftentimes they’re fighting for safer ratios, fair pay, or safer working conditions all of which can impact patient outcomes however, patients still need care.
 This leads to a moral dilemma for travel nurses who are called to work at a striking hospital.

 TNAA Strike Policy

 While TNAA does not specifically identify and seek employment contracts with striking facilities, it is possible that an employee strike may occur during your assignment.
 So what does that mean for you?
 Well, it’s a little complicated so let’s back up.
 First, it’s important to stay in communication with your recruiter and the clinical team if you hear rumors of a potential strike right away.
 They’ll be able to go over what is in your contract, which includes strike protocol, and how it may impact your pay and contract.
 If you decide to not work the strike rest assured, you will not be charged for missed shifts.
 The exact breakdown depends on the length of the strike which can last anywhere from a typical 3-5 days to an unlikely 3 weeks.

 What to Expect as a Strike Nurse

 Working a strike is all about flexibility, and luckily travel nurses have that in spades.
 Almost everything can be an unknown, from hours to aid availability.
 So should you decide to take a strike nurse position, here’s what you can “expect” on the job: